MHA’s telehealth advocacy is led through the Massachusetts Telemedicine Coalition (tMED).

 The legislation would:

-- Clarify coverage and reimbursement for e-consults and remote patient monitoring.
+• Clarify coverage and reimbursement for e-consults, remote patient monitoring, and remote therapeutic monitoring.

 The HPC Report